 DISCUSSION

 In this prospective cohort in Mexico City, we found that higher concentrations of child urinary MEHP was inversely associated with child’s waist circumference and sum of skinfold thickness in children aged 8-14.
 We observed effect modification by sex with BPA, MEP, and individual metabolites from the high molecular weight phthalates in the child exposure period.
-Sex-stratified analyses found increasing exposure to urinary concentrations of BPA to be positively associated with girls’ sum of skinfold thickness, while exposures to MEHP, MEHHP, MECPP, and MEOHP were inversely related to BMI z-score, waist circumference, and sum of skinfold thickness in boys.
-When we restricted our analyses to children who had not yet begun the pubertal transition, our results showed the positive relationship between BPA in girls and MEHP in boys, with sum of skinfold thickness.
+Sex-stratified analyses found increased exposure to urinary concentrations of BPA to be positively associated with girls’ sum of skinfold thickness, while exposures to MEHP, MEHHP, MECPP, and MEOHP were inversely related to BMI z-score, waist circumference, and sum of skinfold thickness in boys.
+When we restricted our analyses to children who had not yet begun the pubertal transition, our results showed the positive relationships between BPA in girls and MEHP in boys, with sum of skinfold thickness.
 From the prenatal exposure period, we had observed an inverse relationship between MBzP and child’s BMI z-score, but this finding did not persist when we restricted our analyses to children who had not initiated puberty.
 We did not observe any associations between the sum of DEHP metabolites or sum of HMW or LMW metabolites with any child outcome.

-Our cross-sectional findings of BPA are in agreement with findings from a cross-sectional NHANES study of children aged 6-19 years old who showed increasing urinary BPA concentrations to be positively associated with BMI z-score,26 as well as the CHAMACOS cohort in the US, where Harley et al. (2013) observed increased BMI z-scores, waist circumference, and body fat percentage in children with higher BPA concentrations at 9 years of age.59 In the NHANES study, the majority of the children would likely have begun the pubertal transition, and the CHAMACOS population at 9 years had 43% of girls and 16% of boys who had entered puberty.
+Our cross-sectional findings of BPA are in agreement with findings from a cross-sectional NHANES study of children aged 6-19 years old who showed increased urinary BPA concentrations to be positively associated with BMI z-score,26 as well as the CHAMACOS cohort in the US, where Harley et al. (2013) observed increased BMI z-scores, waist circumference, and body fat percentage in children with higher BPA concentrations at 9 years of age.59 In the NHANES study, the majority of the children would likely have begun the pubertal transition, and the CHAMACOS population at 9 years had 43% of girls and 16% of boys who had entered puberty.
 Therefore, Harley et al. suggested that these positive cross-sectional associations between BPA and BMI z-score are only observed in older children.
 However, our results persisted whether we included or excluded children who had entered puberty.
 In a study population with younger children, cross-sectional child urinary concentrations of BPA were associated with BMI z-score, waist circumference, and sum of skinfold thickness at 4 years of age in one study from Greece,61 but not in a study of US children aged 2-5 years old.42 Unlike studies reporting relationship between prenatal BPA exposure and child anthropometric outcomes,41,58,59 we did not observe any associations, which is consistent with a study by Braun et al (2014)42 in the US and Vafeiadi et al (2016)61 with the Rhea cohort.

-We did not observe any relationships between prenatal urinary phthalate concentrations and child outcomes, consistent with findings from a New York City cohort, where no associations with fat mass in children aged 4-9 years were observed.28 However, other studies report mixed findings, depending on age, sex, and phthalate metabolite.32,33,57,62,63 Prenatal exposure to MEP was associated with decreased BMI z-scores only in girls 4-7 years old in one US cohort,32 while ∑HMW prenatal phthalates were associated with lower BMI z-scores only in boys age 4 and 7 in the INMA-Sabadell cohort.33 In contrast, prenatal exposure to non-DEHP metabolites was negatively associated with BMI z-score, waist circumference, and fat mass in boys aged 5 and 7 years old in the US.57
+We did not observe any relationships between prenatal urinary phthalate concentrations and child outcomes after excluding children who had initiated puberty, consistent with findings from a New York City cohort, where no associations with fat mass in children aged 4-9 years were observed.28 However, other studies report mixed findings, depending on age, sex, and phthalate metabolite.32,33,57,62,63 Prenatal exposure to MEP was associated with decreased BMI z-scores only in girls 4-7 years old in one US cohort,32 while ∑HMW prenatal phthalates were associated with lower BMI z-scores only in boys age 4 and 7 in the INMA-Sabadell cohort.33 In contrast, prenatal exposure to non-DEHP metabolites was negatively associated with BMI z-score, waist circumference, and fat mass in boys aged 5 and 7 years old in the US.57